langchain4j/langchain4j-examples/jakartaee-microprofile-example/README.md

 - Hugging Face API Key
   - Sign up and login to https://huggingface.co
   - Go to Access Tokens by https://huggingface.co/settings/tokens
-  - New a Read token
+  - Create a new access token with "read" role

 ## Environment Set Up